nodejs/node-addon-api/doc/async_worker.md

 the `Napi::AsyncWorker::OnOK` or `Napi::AsyncWorker::OnError` function will be called and are executed as part of the event loop.

-The code below show a basic example of `Napi::AsyncWorker` the implementation:
+The code below shows a basic example of `Napi::AsyncWorker` the implementation:

 ```cpp
 #include<napi.h>